 Your data is either stored in the cloud or on your phone (local storage).
 Use the cloud icon on the toolbar to check where your data is being stored, sign in or out, and make CSV backups so your data is secure!

-If you have created an account and logged in (from the main menu) your data will be backed up automatically to the cloud (this is usually the best option).
-Older versions of the app did not have this option, so make sure you have actually logged in on your old phone!
+If you have created an account and logged in (from within the app) your data will be backed up automatically to the cloud (this is usually the best option).

 If you don't log in, the app provides a convenient CSV import/export feature to let you back your data up to a location of your choosing (e.g. Google Drive).
 It is always a good idea to make a periodic CSV backup even if you use the automatic cloud backup.
 This is a very good idea to do before discarding your old phone!

 You can also use a system-level backup tool like Android backup.
 If you have Android backup enabled, your app data will be backed up to Google Drive.
 You can go there and look at the Backup menu to see which devices are being backed up.
 To get this data on your new phone, you need to either do a data migration from the old to new phone (connect the two phones with a cable during setup) or specifically select the cloud backup to restore the phone from.
 Simply logging in to the new phone with the same Google account will not automatically migrate your app data!

 We get this question all the time!
 The WHO only publishes weight data up to 10 years old - above that age they recommend using BMI as a better indicator of healthy weight since it accounts for height variations too.
 You can read about it on their web page too (quoted below).

 Weight-for-age reference data are not available beyond age 10 because this indicator does not distinguish between height and body mass in an age period where many children are experiencing the pubertal growth spurt and may appear as having excess weight (by weight-for-age) when in fact they are just tall.